 - Every Mermaid set DIY recipe Pascal the otter rewards in Animal Crossing

-- Animal Crossing: New Horizons bug guide for July 2020
+- Animal Crossing: New Horizons fish guide for August 2020

 - Animal Crossing: New Horizons sea creature guide (August 2020)

 - How to get pearls in Animal Crossing: New Horizons